Location: A small village on the Caribbean mountain slobes close to Limon in Costa Rica

 If you wish to join our long term research (inventory) on the biodiversity of our private reserve, we would welcome you to our project.
 Research options are open to all different levels of expertise and experience.
 In addition to conducting long term research, you can also visit our project to conduct your own research topic.
 We will supervise and guide you towards a successful research methodology.

-The project is located in-between an Indian reservation and a national park, and there is much to discover and learn about the local environment.
+The project is located in-between an Indiginous reserve and National Park Barbilla, and there is much to discover and learn about the local environment.
 Some parts have been heavily logged, however much remains pristine, and is in need of study and protection.
 Our goal is to identify where conservation efforts should be best focused.
 We have three main goals: biodiversity, reforestation and sustainable living.

 Breakfast is served at 7am each day and will be a typical Costa Rican dish.